Rich Media creatives

 - Make an association

-To link a campaign with the DFA advertiser, the creative agency sends an email to the trafficker to make an association.
+To link a campaign with the DCM advertiser, the creative agency sends an email to the trafficker to make an association.
 For more information, see the next section of this guide.